 Data for today’s episode is provided by Mercator Advisory Group’s report – Debit Card Abruptly Finds Itself Top of Wallet

-4 Factors Correlate to Debit’s Abrupt Rise to Top-of-Wallet:
+4 Factors Correlate to the Debit Card’s Abrupt Rise to Top-of-Wallet:

 - Even with only two quarters of data, trends point to a shift in consumer preference for debit vs. credit card.

 - Four generally accepted principles have emerged following the COVID pandemic and debit transactions: